Ajin007/ReadmeFiles/Readme_springboot.md

 # Spring understanding
+## where the bean is stored in the Spring ?
+It is stored in the spring IOC ontainer.
 ## what is REST ?
 Let’s start with a concise definition of REST: Representational State Transfer.
 In a RESTful system, data objects are called Resource Representations.
 The purpose of a RESTful API (Application Programming Interface) is to manage the state of these Resources.